x-atlas-consortia/ubkg-neo4j/scripts/README.md

 In other words, relationships between ontologies determines the order in which they are integrated.

+The content of a particular implementation of a UBKG database depends on the set of assertiions integrated.
+Different implementations may integrate different sets of assertions: for example, project one may include assertions from the set {PATO,UBERON,CL,DOID,EDAM}, while another may include {PATO,UBERON,CL,DOID,CHEBI,ORDO}.

-The recommended order of generation follows.
+Following is the recommended order of generation if including all of the ontologies that the UBKG currently supports.
 * PATO
 * UBERON
 * CL